Elizabeth Rood: Career

-Nomination as ambassador to Turkmenistan
+U.S. ambassador to Turkmenistan

 On August 3, 2022, President Joe Biden nominated Rood to be the next ambassador to Turkmenistan.
 Her nomination expired at the end of the year and was returned to Biden on January 3, 2023.

 Rood was renominated the same day.
-Her nomination is pending before the Senate Foreign Relations Committee.
+Hearings on her nomination were held before the Senate Foreign Relations Committee on March 15, 2023.
+The committee favorably reported her nomination on April 27, 2023.
+The Senate confirmed her nomination on May 2, 2024, by voice vote.
+She was sworn on July 15, 2024 and presented her credentials to President Serdar Berdimuhamedow on July 31, 2024.

 Awards and recognition

 Rood is the recipient of numerous State Department performance awards, including three Senior Foreign Service Performance Awards.

 Personal life

 A native of North Carolina, Rood speaks French, Russian, German, Pashto, Dari, and Georgian.